 "An entity whose financial statements comply with HKFRSs shall make an explicit and unreserved statement of such compliance in the notes.
-An entity shall not describe financial statements as complying with HKFRSs unless they comply with all the requirements of HKFRSs."
+Financial statements shall not be described as complying with HKFRSs unless they comply with all the requirements of HKFRSs."